robomeister/console-acces-vpn/README.md

 ## Step 0: Set up VPN Client

-Make sure you have set up your VPN password for the IBM Cloud VPN and installed the recommended VPN client:
+Make sure you have set up your VPN password for the IBM Cloud VPN <B>in the customer's account</B> and installed the recommended VPN client:

 https://cloud.ibm.com/docs/iaas-vpn?topic=iaas-vpn-getting-started